EVReliable EV Charging

 Best Level 2 charger for home reliability

-How to choose a Level 2 home EV charger by reliability scenario instead of chasing a generic best list.
+How to choose a Level 2 home EV charger around your electrical setup, parking location, and reliability needs.

 The practical answer

-The best Level 2 charger depends on the job: load management, app/cost tracking, Tesla/NACS future-proofing, two EVs, shared parking, or harsh outdoor use.
-Start with the scenario, then compare connector, install type, amperage, cord handling, weather rating, and app quality.
+The best Level 2 charger depends on the job: value-focused daily charging, flexible app and cost tracking, Tesla/NACS future-proofing, load management, two EVs, shared parking, or harsh outdoor use.
+Start with the use case, then compare connector, install type, amperage, cord handling, weather rating, and app quality.

 • Confirm J1772, NACS, or universal connector needs.